 Donald Duart Maclean and Guy Francis de Moncy Burgess

-Guy Burgess woke at around 9.30 on the morning of Friday, 25 May 1951 in his untidy musty-smelling bedroom.
+Guy Burgess woke at around 9.30 on the morning of Friday, 25 May 1951 in his untidy, musty-smelling bedroom.
 Next to his bed was an overflowing ashtray and lying on the floor was a half-read Jane Austen novel.
-He had got in the habit of rising relatively late since his return from America three weeks previously where he had been second secretary at the British embassy in Washington.
+Since his return from Washington DC three weeks previously, where he had been second secretary at the British embassy, he had been rising relatively late.

-Burgess had left in disgrace, and at the British Ambassador’s behest, after several embarrassing incidents which included being caught speeding at 80 mph three times in just one hour, strangely pouring a plate of prawns into his jacket pocket and leaving them there for a week and, perhaps more importantly as far as his job was concerned, being rather too casual with confidential papers.
-He was drunk nearly continuously and thoroughly disliked by most of the people with whom he came in contact.
+Burgess had left in disgrace, and at the British Ambassador’s behest, after several embarrassing incidents.
+These included being caught speeding at 80 mph three times in just one hour, pouring a plate of prawns into his jacket pocket and leaving them there for a week and perhaps more importantly, as far as his job was concerned, he was rather too casual with important and confidential papers.
+This wasn’t all, while in America he had been drunk nearly continuously and he was thoroughly disliked by most of the people with whom he came in contact.

 Now back in London Burgess was living in a small three-roomed flat in Mayfair situated at Clifford Chambers, 10 New Bond Street and opposite Asprey the famous jewellers.
-It was (and is of course) a salubrious part of London, if not the salubrious part of London.
+The location was (and is of course) a very salubrious part of London.

 In 1951, if for some reason you had been looking for an area in the world that was visually and politically diametrically opposed to anywhere in the Soviet Union, Bond Street would have been pretty high up on your list.
-Burgess, the infamous Eton and Cambridge-educated Soviet spy, coped with the irony surprisingly easily until this Friday morning in May when his world suddenly turned upside down.
+Burgess, the infamous Eton and Cambridge-educated Soviet spy, coped with the irony with surprising ease at least until this Friday morning when his world suddenly turned upside down.

 Clifford Chambers, 10 New Bond Street in Mayfair today.